raivivek/raivivek.github.io/content/programming/gsoc-16-wrap-up.md

 #### April, 2016

 “What’s the worst that can happen?
-I have experienced it all anyway.
+I won’t get selected.
+There’s nothing new to it anyway.
 Just get some sleep”, I tell myself anxiously.
 With every passing minute, the clock moves closer to midnight.
 But I am too tired to think about *it* anymore.

 About half an hour in my dead sleep, I am startled by a loud phone call.
 My friend is asking me to check the announcements of [Google Summer of